 Rendevous with me and the rest of the group in the amazing city of Turin at our stunning accommodation in the heart of the old centre – centro storico of town.
 We will head out on foot into town for apperitivo drinks and dinner.

-massive convention centre of Lingotto and into the streets and historic sites of the centro storico of Turin.
+Today we will attend the Salone del Gusto event held through the sprawling grounds of the Lingotto Convention Centre.
 We will spend the morning walking around the different event sites in the city, looking, smelling, talking and most importantly tasting the amazing array of Slow Food certified products from producers all over Italy and the world.
-We will take things at a relaxed pace, this is a Slow Food event after all, and we have two days to see and taste as much as possible.
+We will take things at a relaxed pace, this is a Slow Food event after all.

 Lunch is not included today, but I expect you will be quite full from the constant tasting throughout the morning.
 In the afternoon you have the option of breaking off from the group to do your own Salone del Gusto exploring, or you can stick with me doing more of the same.

 Once your legs (and stomach) tire from the walking and tasting, feel at leisure to head back to our hotel for a break from all of the gourmet mayhem.
-We will meet up together in the early evening and once again head into the city on foot for apperitivo drinks and dinner at one of our favourite Turinese restaurants and one of the oldest and most historic in the city.
+We will meet up together in the early evening and once again head into the city on foot for apperitivo drinks and dinner at in the centro storico city.

-For our last morning in the city of Turin we will start the day with a tasting at what is, in my opinion, the BEST artisan chocolatier in Turin.
+For our last morning in the city of Turin we will start the day with a visit to the small factory of what is, in my opinion, the BEST artisan chocolatier in Turin.
 A fact not many people are aware of is that this corner of Italy was the birthplace of sweetened chocolate and a tradition of fine chocolate making stretches back centuries.
 See and smell the array of products being made at all stages, from bean to final product, and then do a tasting of some of their most sought after products.